Love God, Love Learning, Love One Another

 The Prevent Strategy at St. Anne’s Catholic Academy

 What is the Prevent Strategy?

-How does the Prevent Strategy apply to schools?
+How does the Prevent Strategy apply to Schools?

 How does St. Anne's implement the Prevent Strategy?

-Is my child too young to learn about extremism and radicalisation?
+Isn’t my child too young to learn about extremism?

 The Prevent Strategy is not just about discussing extremism, which may not always be appropriate for younger pupils.
 It is also about teaching children values such as fairness, teamwork and respect.
 The school will make sure any discussions are suitable for the age and maturity of the pupils involved.